cyavictor88/mathmesh/README.md

-It works in vite react, but for npm run build to work in a vite project, need to add "NODE_OPTIONS=--max-old-space-size=4000 vite build"
+It works in vite react, but for npm run build to work, you might need to add "NODE_OPTIONS=--max-old-space-size=4000 vite build"

 ___